Balance Transfer Fees 101

 Today, the standard balance transfer fee is 3 to 5% with no limits.
 Thus, whereas a person who did a $5000 balance transfer would have paid $75 in 2008, the cost is now $150.
 However, as stated above, paying 3% is a pittance compared to the 10% or 20% your current credit card company will charge you in the next 12 months.

 Are balance transfer fees a bad thing?
 Unfortunately, they are a necessary evil.
 If credit card companies weren’t charging balance transfer fees, they wouldn’t be able to offer 0% interest rates that last for 1 year or more.
 Again, paying balance transfer fees does cut into balance transfer savings, but in the end, most people will save a lot more money by paying a balance transfer fee to get a 0% APR.
-Thus, for the time being, anyone able to get a 0% rate for 1 year should be more than happy to fork over a 3 to 5% fee.
+For example, a person who carries an average monthly balance of just $1,000 a year at a 12% interest rate will spend $120 a year in interest.
+With a balance transfer that only lasts one year, fee expenses will be $30 while $90 will be saved in interest.
+On a $4,000 balance transfer, the fee does reach $120, but the potential savings jump to $360.